jeangoisse/CE-Early-Industrial-Overhaul/README.md

 ###### *Why no workshop release ?*

 Well, for licensing reasons first.
-This mod includes copy-righted works from various authors.
+This gunpack includes copy-righted works from various authors.
 I contacted them and they are okay if the mod stays on **github only**.

 Although, despite playing Rimworld for over 5 years now, I don't even own it on Steam yet so all my mods are github only.
 ###### *Why make a fork and not patching ?*